 1. Practical help and care provided by family, friends and neighbours.

-Work package 2.4 Social care data pilot
+Work package 2.4: Social care data pilot

 Workstream 3: Maintaining Public Trust

-Work package 3.2 Sustainability and scalability
+Sustainability and scalability

 We want to make sure that the learning from collecting information from patients and linking different datasets is shared and used by other healthcare providers, and adopted by policy-makers.
 We will identify and work with people who can help this happen.
-This includes working with patient organisations, such as Versus Arthritis, to make sure that our research addresses the most important gaps about musculoskeletal conditions, and therefore has the maximum impact on patients’ lives.
+This includes working with patient organisations, such as Versus Arthritis, to make sure that our research addresses the most important gaps about muscle and joint conditions, and therefore has the maximum impact on patients’ lives.

 We will evaluate how successfully we have done this, and what difference our research has made.